kwizatz88/GsyncSwitch/README.md

 # GsyncSwitch
 Simple and light Windows App to switch G-Sync, HDR on/off, Vsync, Frame limiter, resolutions/frequencies, monitors with one click in taskbar

-Vsync and Frame limiter are the global settings you can change in NVCP
+(Vsync and Frame limiter are the global 3D settings you can change in NVCP)

 Icons color shows the current status (green = On, black = Off)